 Gonzaga University enrolls nearly 1,700 graduate students in 23 degree programs each year.
 These offerings include distance education opportunities, like the school’s online master of arts in sport and athletic administration.
 This program teaches students practical business management skills and provides in–depth knowledge of how sport influences society.
 Through intensive study and experiential learning, students prepare themselves for careers involving community outreach, leadership development, media relations, and risk management.

 Gonzaga’s online master’s in sports management program contains no residency requirements.
-Students take all of their eight-week courses remotely in an asynchronous format facilitated by the Canvas platform.
+Students take all their eight–week courses remotely in an asynchronous format facilitated by the Canvas platform.
 Individuals typically earn their degree in two years.
 Totalling 31 credits, the curriculum includes sport and athletic promotion, ethical and legal aspects, and facility management.
-Distance learners also fulfil an internship experience where they engage in at least 175 hours of hands-on work experience and complete accompanying writing assignments.
+Distance learners also fulfil an internship experience where they engage in at least 175 hours of hands–on work experience and complete accompanying writing assignments.
 Internships can be carried out at an approved organization in their community or with one of Gonzaga’s partners, like the Seattle Mariners.
 Online sports management masters candidates round out their education with a capstone project where they create a final portfolio of work, which is presented in front of peers, faculty, and industry professionals.

 Gonzaga allows program entry at five points during the year: two each in the fall and spring semesters and one during the summer session.
 Application materials include academic credentials, a resume, a statement of purpose, and two letters of recommendation.
 Candidates who earned a 3.0 undergraduate GPA or higher need not submit GRE/MAT scores.